Skanthasishanth/Poisson_distribution/README.md

 # Fitting Poisson  distribution
 # Aim :

-To fit poisson distribution for the arrival of objects per minute from the feeder
+To fit poisson distribution for the arrival of objects per minute from the feeder.

 # Software required :